Manojkumar9026/Deep-fake-audio-detection/README.md

 ├── detect_audio.py        # Inference script
 ├── requirements.txt
 └── README.md
-📚 Dataset Used
+Dataset Used
 You can mention the dataset(s) here:

 WaveFake

 Custom collected dataset (if applicable)

-📈 Future Improvements
+Future Improvements
 Integrate Deep Learning models like LSTM or CNN

 Real-time streaming and detection support

 Web-based dashboard with live audio input

-🙌 Acknowledgements
+Acknowledgements
 Thanks to all open-source contributors and dataset providers who made this research possible.

-🧑‍💻 Author
-Your Name – Manojkumar9026
+Author: Manojkumar9026